2. Development#

 Legend

-• The school management software that runs on the state level, and exports user data in a file format, e.g. CSV
+The school management software that runs on the state level, and exports user data in a file format, for example CSV.

-• The DC Primary UCS system passes on the user/group data to the actual ID Connector running in a docker container
+The DC Primary UCS system passes on the user and group data to the actual ID Connector running in a Docker container.

-• The ID Connector finally writes user/group data to the school authorities
+The ID Connector finally writes user and group data to the school authorities.

-This, of course, is a simplification.
-It is on a container level (in the sense used by C4).
+Fig. 2.3 is a simplification.
+It’s on a container level, in the sense used by the C4 model.

 Note

-Arrows in these diagrams are in the direction of data flow.
+Arrows in C4 model diagrams are in the direction of data flow.
 It should be apparent from the source and target nodes what the label on the arrow refers to.

-First, we assume that you are already familiar with the chapter Administration, and the prerequisites described therein.
+This section assumes that you are already familiar with the section Administration, and the Definitions described therein.

 You also need the following knowledge to follow this manual and to develop for ID Connector:

-The foundation of data communication for the WWW.
-Our APIs use this.
+The foundation of data communication for the internet.
+The ID Connector APIs use HTTP.
+You need to understand:

-The great programming language and its testing module.
+The Python programming language and its testing module.
+You need to:

 FastAPI